zen0bit/stars/topics.md

 - [suitenumerique/docs](https://github.com/suitenumerique/docs) - A collaborative note taking, wiki and documentation platform that scales.
 Built with Django and React.
 Opensource alternative to Notion or Outline.
 - [autobrr/distribrr](https://github.com/autobrr/distribrr) - An orchestrator for distributed download of torrents
-- [beclab/Olares](https://github.com/beclab/Olares) - Olares: An Open-Source Sovereign Cloud OS for Local AI
+- [beclab/Olares](https://github.com/beclab/Olares) - Olares: An Open-Source Personal Cloud OS to Reclaim Your Data
 - [xubiaolin/docker-zerotier-planet](https://github.com/xubiaolin/docker-zerotier-planet) - 一分钟私有部署zerotier-planet服务
 - [logdyhq/logdy-core](https://github.com/logdyhq/logdy-core) - Realtime log viewer with web UI, tail -f for logs with a web interface browser.
 - [Lissy93/dashy](https://github.com/Lissy93/dashy) - 🚀 A self-hostable personal dashboard built for you.
 Includes status-checking, widgets, themes, icon packs, a UI editor and tons more!